 In March 2019, AAR petitioned the Surface Transportation Board (STB) — the adjudicatory and regulatory panel that oversees railroad economic dealings — to incorporate cost-benefit analysis into rulemaking proceedings.
-On July 10, the STB deferred action on the petition, choosing not to incorporate this proven practice into the rulemaking process.

 While the rail industry supports the Board’s plan to review how other independent agencies have adopted the practice, AAR believes the Board should undertake its analysis without further delay.
 After all, the implications could be significant should the STB incorporate this common-sense tool, which regulatory experts across the ideological spectrum view as a “best practice.”

 Cost-benefit analysis is an important tool that helps agencies like the STB:

 - Better understand the positives and negatives of possible regulatory action;

 - Better articulate the purpose of regulation; and

 - Weigh potential outcomes before instituting policy that could have major implications to the economy.

 This makes decisions easier to understand, and more transparent to the public.
 If there is very little benefit, except perhaps to a narrow special interest group, then the analysis will make that clear.

 For instance, in the STB’s forced access proposal — which would force a railroad to move customer freight cars over its tracks and then hand them over to competitors — the STB could use cost-benefit analysis to assess the financial implications of disrupted railroad operations.
 AAR and many outside observers believe that widespread forced switching would reduce fluidity on the mainline network and in terminals, which in turn would depress investment and negatively affect the majority of rail shippers.
 Understanding these costs is crucial to maintaining a healthy rail network and national economy.